AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/storefront/customers-get-logged-out-or-lose-cart-content-on-magento-storefront.md

 # Customers get logged out or lose cart content on Adobe Commerce storefront

-This article provides a solution and workaround for the issue, where customers get logged out or lose items from the shopping cart on the storefront, after being re-directed back to the Adobe Commerce store from payment or other third-party services (session cookie "gets lost").
+This article provides a solution for the issue, where customers get logged out or lose items from the shopping cart on the storefront, after being re-directed back to the Adobe Commerce store from payment or other third-party services (session cookie "gets lost").

 ## Affected products and versions